kyflores/lumine/README.md

 Prototype multi object detector and tracker suite for FRC

 ## Install
-Preferably in a virtualenv...
+Create a virtualenv first and activate it.
+Then:
 ```
-pip install -r requirements.txt
+bash install.sh
 ```
+This doesn't use a simple requirements.txt install b/c a certain package needs to be sequenced with another on.

 And get `v4l2-ctl` from your package manager.

-This project is only tested on linux.
+This project is tested on Linux w/ conda with python <=3.10
-`requirements.txt` is a mess right now, future work will try to pair down the dependencies needed.

 ## Embedded Hardware Support (goals)
 * CPU, with pytorch and OpenVINO backends.